eProsima/Fast-DDS-docs/docs/fastdds/use_cases/request_reply/request_reply.rst

 The key for making *Request-Reply* work is relating the Request with the Reply in the client's side.
 *Fast DDS* API provides |SampleIdentity-api| to achieve this.

-A full example can be found in `Fast DDS repository`_.
+A full example can be found in the :fastdds-tree:`Fast DDS repository <examples/cpp/request_reply>`.

 Getting started
 ---------------